#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-Finish it all off with compost and mulch.
-Mulch keeps your soil moist and controls weeds.
+Finish it all off with mulch and compost.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Boca Raton Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your landscaping and garden, and browse your nearest plant nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill, an outdoor rug, or artificial grass to your balcony.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Boca Raton Garden Center, online, or on our mobile app.
 Let's get growing together.

 4450 N State Rd 7